Inotiv

 Model Summary

-5XFAD transgenic mice, acquired from The Jackson Laboratory and licensed through Northwestern University, carry mutations in human amyloid precursor protein (APP) and presenilin 1 (PS1) genes associated with Familial Alzheimer's Disease (FAD).
-Available on both a C57BL/6J background and on a B6:SJL mixed background, the mice overexpress both mutant human APP with the Swedish (KM670/671NL), Florida (I716V), and London (V717I) FAD mutations and human PS1 harboring two FAD mutations, M146L and L286V.
-These mutations, driven by the mouse Thy1 promoter, contribute to an accelerated intraneuronal accumulation of amyloid-beta, amyloid deposition, gliosis, and reduced synaptic markers, along with behavioral impairments mimicking Alzheimer’s disease.
-This Alzheimer’s model does not exhibit neurofibrillary tangles.
+5XFAD transgenic mice, acquired from The Jackson Laboratory and licensed through Northwestern University, are a specific model of Alzheimer's disease that carry mutations in human amyloid precursor protein and presenilin 1 genes associated with Familial Alzheimer's Disease.
+Available on both a C57BL/6J background and on a B6:SJL mixed background, these mice overexpress both human amyloid precursor protein with the Swedish (KM670/671NL), Florida (I716V), and London (V717I) Familiar Alzheimer's Disease mutations and human presenilin 1 harboring two Familiar Alzheimer's Disease mutations, M146L and L286V.
+These mutations, driven by the mouse Thy1 promoter, contribute to an accelerated intraneuronal amyloid plaque accumulation, gliosis, and reduced synaptic markers, along with behavioral deficits mimicking Alzheimer’s disease.
+These mutant mice do not exhibit neurofibrillary tangles.

 ARTE10 mice